wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

 For attachments with files, you have to use the `upload` property.
 It uploads your attachment.
 You can access the attachment using the `url` property of the attachment.
-You're using the `output` from `MediaRecorder`.The functionalty of this can be found on the sample project.
+You're using the `output` from `MediaRecorder`.The functionality of this can be found in the sample project.

 You have your `Attachment` object ready, next,  you'll learn how to create a preview of the audio attachment content.